 1) Please be thoughtful and respectful of what and where you are cutting.
 There is nothing worse then a beautiful wild plant that has been hacked in such an obvious way that you can tell someone has been there.
 Chances are good that there is a backside to the plant that you can cut freely from and will never ever be noticed.
-If, like me, you live in a city, maybe there are some branches that are hanging low into the street, do a public service and trim those, making it easier for everyone to park.
+If, like me, you live in a city, maybe there are some branches that are hanging low into the street.
+Do a public service and trim those - making it easier for everyone to park.

 3) Know what it is that you are cutting!
-Some plants can be poisonous if touched or accidentally ingested, if you don't know what it is, don't take it!
+Some plants can be poisonous if touched or accidentally ingested.
+If you don't know what it is, don't take it!
 It is not worth it!
-Snap a picture and send it to your friend who knows about plants, and wait for confirmation.
+Snap a picture and send it to your friend who knows about plants and wait for confirmation.
 The alternative is not worth it!

 5) Bring some water.
 This helps keep your findings alive and buys you a little extra time if you get home and are distracted.